 - Apply on chapped lips several times a day to makes your lips soft and supple.

 Reduces stretch marks

-Stretch marks could be anywhere around breast, stomach, thighs, arms.
-You can apply this oil anywhere, it’s safe even for pregnant women.
-Stretch marks often arrive when the collagen and elasticity of the skin tear and, as a result, it forms a scar.
+Stretch marks could be anywhere around the breast, stomach, thighs, arms.
+You can apply this oil anywhere.
+It’s safe even for pregnant women.
+Stretch marks often arrive when the collagen and elasticity of the skin tear and as a result, it forms a scar.

-Tip: Always do a patch test on your arm, wait for 24hours prior you apply on your face or your body.
+Tip: Always do a patch test on your arm.
+Wait for 24hours prior you apply on your face or your body.